apostrophecms/apostrophe-documentation/tutorials/getting-started/editing-page-templates.md

 ### Using blocks to override parts of the layout

-Now that we've extended `outerLayout` in `default.html`, we can override the `beforeMain` block.
+Now that we've extended `layout.html` in `default.html`, we can override the `beforeMain` block.
 Let's add a hero section to the top of the page:

 ```markup
 {% block beforeMain %}